jensjepsen/growing-neural-cellular-automata/frontend/src/md/intro.md

 ---

 ### Intro
-In the paper the authors propose an algorithm for learning the update function of a cellular automata, in such a way that a single progenitor cell, can grow into a predefined target image, after a fixed time of evolution.
+In the paper the authors propose an algorithm for learning the update function of a cellular automata, in the form of a neural network, in such a way that a single progenitor cell, can grow into a predefined target image, after a fixed time of evolution.

+The basic algorithm proceeds by iteratively doing the following:
+* Evolve the grid of cells using the current neural network update function
+* Calculate the difference between the visible part of evolved state and a target image
+* Adjust the weights of the neural network, using gradient descent, in such a way way that the next evolution of will be closer
+* Repeat!

+The authors perform four experiments:

-The update function learned in this first experiment, will make the system keep growing, and thus if the system is allowed to keep growing, it starts to diverge from the original image.
+* Learn an update function that will make the system grow into the target image, after k timesteps, where k is a randomly sampled integer drawn from a uniform distribution.
+If this experiment is allowed to keep growing, it starts to diverge from the original image, as you can see above on the automata labelled **growing**.

-In their next experiment, they show how to modify the training procedure to learn a function that results in the system converging to a steady state, irrespective of how long we let it evolve.
+* Modify the training procedure to learn a function that results in the system converging to a steady state, irrespective of how long we let it evolve.
+See **stable**, above.

-Next, they show how to make the system robust to sporadic damage to parts of it, making it able to regrow parts of itself, if cells are removed.
+* Further adjust the training procedure, to make the system robust to sporadic damage and enabling it to regrow parts of itself, if cells are removed.
+This is the coolest one - see it above under **regenerating**.

+* TODO: Rotation

 ### Cellular automata
-In it's simplest form, a Cellular Automaton is a discrete model of cells, that reside on a discrete grid, where each point on the grid, corresponds to a cell.
-Each cell has an internal state, that is iteratively updated, by the application of an update function, that takes as input the current state of the cell and it's immediate neighbours, to produce the next state of each cell.
+In it's simplest form, a Cellular Automaton is a discrete model of cells, that reside on a discrete grid, where each point on the grid corresponds to a cell.
+Each cell has an internal state, that is iteratively updated, by the application of an update function that takes as input the current state of the cell and it's immediate neighbours, to produce the next state of each cell.

 Depending on the update function of the cell, and the initial conditions, vastly different behaviours of the overall system, i.e. the total grid of cells, will emerge over time.
 We can think about the update function as the genotype of the cell, and the resulting state of the cell as the phenotype of the cell, or it's particular expression, given it's environment.
 Following this analogy, we can think of the state of the system, as the phenotype of a multicellular organism.

 We can use CA's to model physical phenomena, such as diffusion of particles.
-In that case, we know the behaviour of each  cell (or particle), but not the resultant emerging behaviour of the entire system, and we can write the rules by hand.
+In that case, we know the behaviour of each  cell (or particle), but not the resultant emergent behaviour of the entire system, and we can write the rules by hand.
 But what if we the converse is the case: We know the final state of the system, but not the rules (the update function) that govern the individual cells?
 That's the question the authors answer in the original article, and what leads us to the next topic.

 To allow the algorithm to learn the update function using gradient descent, or the like, we can use differentiable programming.
 Differentiable programming is a programming paradigm where we substitute parts of our program by parameterized differentiable functions.
 Since the parts are differentiable, we can use gradient descent to find parameters that make our program minimize (or maximize) some differentiable loss function.